RavoPL/narrows-portaferry/README.md

 * Simple and intuitive navigation system.
 * A glitchless experience with functions that work properly.
 * Excellent webpage design with an appealing, industry standard aesthetic, that seamlessly fits to any screen size.
+* A level of accessibility for customers with disabilities.
+* Good presentation practices with suitable font types, font sizes and colours of backgrounds.

+### Customer Stories and Desires

+#### First-time Customer

+1. As a new user I want to know where exactly the restaurant is located.